vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Recurring agreements with variable amount

-Recurring with variable amounts offer merchants a way to charge users a different amount each interval, based on the users specified max amount.
+Recurring with variable amounts offer merchants a way to charge users a different amount each interval, as long as the amount is lower than the users specified max amount.

 Instead of setting a price when drafting a new agreement, the new `suggestedMaxAmount` field is set to what the maximum price could be each interval.